The Rev. Canon J. Philip Ashey, President & Chief Executive Officer

 Mary A. McReynolds has served as an American Anglican Council board member since 2008, member of the AAC Executive Committee since 2014, and chair of the AAC Audit Committee since 2012.
 As a member of the bar of the District of Columbia, the U.S. Supreme Court, and all federal circuit courts of appeal, she maintains a trial and appellate practice.
 She counsels non-profit and for-profit religious, arts, educational and business entities, including Anglican and Episcopal dioceses and parishes.
 She is founder and present or past board member and CEO of three Washington, D.C., performing arts organizations.

-The Rev. Rev. Eric Menees was consecrated to be the 5th Bishop of the Anglican Diocese of San Joaquin on September 24, 2011.
+The Rt.
+Rev. Eric Menees was consecrated to be the 5th Bishop of the Anglican Diocese of San Joaquin on September 24, 2011.
 Prior to his election Fr.
 Menees served as the Rector of the Anglican Church of the Resurrection in San Marcos, CA. For reasons of conscience, the Rev. Menees left Grace Episcopal and founded the Anglican Church of the Resurrection in 2006.
 He is a vowed Third Order Franciscan.
 The Rev. Menees is married to Florence Guadalupe Mira-Menees and has a daughter, Milagro, aged 20 and a son, Sebastian, aged 13.

-The Rev. Andrew Rowell is the Rector of Christchurch Montgomery.
+The Very Rev. Andrew Rowell is the Rector of Christchurch Montgomery.
 Andrew received his undergraduate degree from Duke University (1995), his law degree from the University of Virginia (1999), and his Masters of Divinity from the Duke University Divinity School (2008).
 Fr.
 Andrew is married to Miriam “Mimi” Suber Rowell, who is a Critical Care Registered Nurse.
 Andrew and Mimi have a son.

 The Rev. Canon Jon Stasney began his ordained ministry in the Dallas Inner City as the Director of St. Phillip's School and Community Center.
 After serving churches in Athens, Texas and Medina, Washington, Jon took the position of Rector at a St. Nicholas Church in Midland, Texas in 1988.
 In 2005 the congregation voted to leave the Episcopal Church and form Christ Church Anglican.
 Following retirement in 2007, Jon started church plants in Lubbock and Odessa Texas.
 He is one of the Founders of Midland Habitat for Humanity and served as a Board Member and President.